-The Introduction to Law course from Oxford Royale Academy is the perfect programme for any student considering future studies or a career in Law.
-During two weeks of interactive study and discussion, students on the course will be introduced to a variety of different fields within the discipline.
+The Introduction to Law course from Oxford Royale Academy is the perfect programme for any student considering future study or a career in Law.
+During two weeks of interactive study and discussion, students on the course are introduced to a variety of different fields within the discipline.

-The overall aim of this programme - available in both Oxford and Cambridge for the first time in 2019 - is to provide participants with an initial advantage as they start their journey towards becoming a lawyer.
-The focus of the course is on assessing and evaluating the role of Law in society whilst appreciating its foundations and the core theoretical values of the discipline.
-Students will be introduced to multiple legal strands, including Jurisprudence, Constitutional Law, Criminal Law and Tort Law.
+The overall aim of this programme is to provide participants with an initial advantage as they start their journey towards becoming a lawyer.
+The focus of the course is on assessing and evaluating the role of Law in society, while appreciating its foundations, and the core theoretical values of the discipline.
+Students are introduced to multiple legal strands, including Jurisprudence, Constitutional Law, Criminal Law and Tort Law.

-A group project will enable students to develop key skills for a career in Law, whilst a mock trial in class will provide practical experience of the sector.
-Pupils will also explore the skills and tasks required by the legal profession in order to assess whether they themselves would be suited to such a career in the future.
+A group project enables students to develop key skills for a career in Law, while a mock trial in class provides practical experience.
+Students also explore the skills and tasks required by the legal profession in order to assess whether they themselves would be suited to such a career in the future.

-A key element of the course focuses on interlinking fascinating case studies with complex ethical and philosophical principles that form the foundation of Modern Law.
-This approach ensures an extensive and coherent teaching of the discipline and a comprehensive knowledge of Law for students at the end of the course.
+A key element of the course focuses on connecting fascinating case studies with complex ethical and philosophical principles that form the foundation of Modern Law.
+This approach ensures that students develop an extensive and comprehensive understanding of Law by the end of the course.